STD SCREENING IN VERMONT

 STD Testing in Vermont: What You Need to Know

-Vermont carries the lowest overall STI rates of any state in the continental United States, yet Vermont Department of Health data reveals a syphilis resurgence that saw cases increase by over 400% between 2018 and 2023 — a trajectory that public health officials describe as the most urgent sexual health development in the state in decades, reaching a population that has historically had minimal exposure to syphilis screening and limited clinical familiarity with its presentation.
-Chittenden County, anchored by Burlington, accounts for a disproportionate share of statewide STI diagnoses — Burlington functions as Vermont's sole genuinely urban center and serves as the healthcare, education, and social services hub for the entire state, concentrating both the University of Vermont's 14,000 students and the majority of Vermont's unhoused population in a city of just 45,000 permanent residents.
-Vermont's opioid crisis, while smaller in absolute numbers than neighboring New Hampshire or Massachusetts, has been severe relative to population size — Washington County (Montpelier) and Windham County (Brattleboro) have been particularly affected, with injection drug use driving co-occurring hepatitis C and STI transmission in communities where harm reduction infrastructure has expanded but remains insufficient relative to need.
-Vermont's extensive ski resort economy in Windsor and Lamoille counties — including Killington, Stowe, and Sugarbush — brings a significant seasonal workforce and visitor population each winter, with resort towns hosting transient hospitality workers from across the US, Canada, and internationally whose healthcare relationships are typically maintained elsewhere, creating gaps in routine STI screening that Vermont DOH seasonal surveillance data has flagged as a recurring pattern.
-Vermont's rural geography means that residents of the Northeast Kingdom — Essex, Orleans, and Caledonia counties — may travel 60 to 90 minutes to access Burlington's sexual health services, making no-appointment testing options particularly relevant for the state's most isolated communities.
+Vermont carries the lowest overall STI rates of any state in the continental United States, yet the trend lines tell a cautionary story.
+Syphilis cases increased by over 400% between 2018 and 2023, reaching a population with historically minimal exposure to the disease and limited clinical familiarity with its presentation.
+Chittenden County (Burlington) accounts for a disproportionate share of statewide diagnoses — Burlington functions as Vermont's sole genuinely urban center, concentrating UVM's 14,000 students and the majority of the state's unhoused population in a city of just 45,000.
+Vermont's opioid crisis has been severe relative to population size in Washington County (Montpelier) and Windham County (Brattleboro), driving co-occurring hepatitis C and STI transmission.
+The ski resort economy in Windsor and Lamoille counties brings significant seasonal workforces with healthcare relationships maintained elsewhere.
+Northeast Kingdom residents may travel 60 to 90 minutes for sexual health services — making confidential, private testing a practical option across the state.

 Small town in Vermont with church, trees and autumn colors